Lowndes County, Alabama: Civil Rights Era

 The LCFO continued to fight for wider political participation.
 Their goal of democratic, community control of politics spread into the wider civil rights movement.
-The first black sheriff in the county to be elected since Reconstruction was John Hullett, elected in 1970.
+After merging with the state Democratic Party in 1970, LCFO candidates began winning public offices, Hulett becoming the first black sheriff in the county to be elected since Reconstruction.

 Today an Interpretive Center in the county, maintained by the National Park Service, memorializes the Tent City and LCFO efforts in political organizing.

+The "DEI" sewage controversy

+In April 2025, the U.S. Justice Department terminated a landmark civil rights settlement with the State of Alabama to address serious health risks posed by the county's inadequate sanitation systems.
+The department claimed that the Biden-era agreement violated President Donald Trump’s proscription of DEI (diversity, equity and inclusion) initiatives.

+The Alabama Department of Public Health said that it would continue working on remedial actions envisaged by the 2023 settlement "until appropriated funding expires”.

 Geography

 According to the United States Census Bureau, the county has a total area of 725 sqmi, of which 716 sqmi is land and 9.2 sqmi (1.3%) is water.
 The county is located in the Gulf Coastal Plain region of the state.